Hanmen-lab/Graphics-Lite/README.md

 - Light Leaks Effect
 - Shiny Screen Space Raytraced Reflections

 If you want to have FUll Premium version you can get it on my sites.
-The Light version will be updated hopefully from time to time if I had crucial updates.
+The Lite version will be updated hopefully from time to time if I had crucial updates.
 ## Full version
 [Gumroad](https://hanmen.gumroad.com/l/gfxdev)
 [Patreon](https://www.patreon.com/hanmen)